 From Menton it is simple to explore the Riviera precincts.
-Purchase a €12 day pass and train it to Cannes (about an hour away, famous of course for its film festivals), Nice (about a half hour away) and Monaco (approx 15 minutes from Menton and apparently the most densely populated country in world, arguably the smallest, and hosts the most number of police-per-person in world).
+Purchase a €12 day pass and train it to Cannes, about an hour away, famous for its film festival, Nice, about a half hour away, and Monaco, approx 15 minutes from Menton.
+Apparently this is the most densely populated country in world yet arguably the smallest, and hosts the most number of police-per-person in world.

-While some of our group made it to Cannes (and am hopeful they may add some travel comments below) we were a little delayed at the train station so decided to start our free day’s adventure in Nice, a gorgeous beach-side city, surrounded be cliff tops, glittering ocean and people enjoying all kinds of water based activities.
+While some of our group made it to Cannes we were a little delayed at the train station so decided to start our free day’s adventure in Nice, a gorgeous beach-side city.
+It’s surrounded be cliff tops, glittering ocean and people enjoying all kinds of water based activities.
 There is a handy tourist information centre next to the train station where maps and inspiration are available.
 We made our way towards the beach where the group parted – some headed straight for the clear blue, the rest kept wandering through the streets to explore the palace, opera house, Saturday markets and other unique photo opportunities.

 Our particular team, Cooper, Devin, Amy and I went in search of an old picturesque graveyard to photograph.
-It all looked simple enough on the map, until we realised we were tracking it up a rather vast hill (in 40-degree-heat and Amy wearing flipflops).
+It all looked simple enough on the map, until we realised we were trekking up a rather vast hill (in 40-degree-heat and Amy wearing flip flops).
 Sweating and thirsty, we found the old graveyard but it turned out to be closed to the public!
 Being that we had come so far though, we hiked a little further up to an amazing lookout and a waterfall that we had seen in the distance way back on the beach.
 On return to the base we lucked out catching a tram back to train station which would have been a 40-minute walk otherwise – which might just have killed us 😊

 Back in Menton we went for a final walk in search of dinner but incidentally happened across some bustling markets and shops in the area’s ‘Old Town’, as well as a vibrant VW car festival down by the water.
 Menton itself is quite charming and a fantastic place to chill out by the ocean and under the sun.
 The markets smell like soap and perfume (a major industry of France, and we were also lucky enough to swing by the Fragonard factory demonstrating as such on the way into town on Friday); the atmosphere is relaxed, almost like north Queensland, but European.
 We discovered several gorgeous restaurants and bars positioned along both the street opposite the water in Menton as well as down on the sand near the ocean – some of these places offer use of their private beaches too.